ArcturusNavigation/all_seaing_vehicle/README.md

 ## About

-all_seaing_vehicle is the ROS2 ASV stack for MIT Arcturus.
+all_seaing_vehicle is the ROS2 ASV codebase for MIT Arcturus.

 ## Documentation